When our book was released this week, other writers asked, “How did the story begin? What was the process?”

 I decided to tell a story about slavery, about a girl named Rebecca who had the courage to flee from “midnight to dawn,” and to include many historical figures, freed blacks and abolitionists who helped runaways to freedom.
 As we now live in Canada, we wanted the children to know that Canada was one end of the bridge to freedom; without Canada, there would have been no Underground Railroad.

-We would see the children every month; in the interim we did the necessary research.
+We saw the children every month; in the interim we did the necessary research.
 The story was told in installments, and, after it ended, the oldest child suggested that we write it down.

 I started transcribing tape recordings I had made during some of the story sessions.
 But I soon abandoned the effort.
 In the oral story, action and suspense trumped character development; in the written version the reverse was true.
 After about six months of intermittent writing, I had what in hindsight would prove to be a very rough first draft.